 Gill is also an expert on accountability regimes in education.
 He serves as a principal investigator for the federal study of the implementation of Title I of the Elementary and Secondary Education Act, including its provisions related to accountability and efforts to improve low-performing schools.
 He was lead author on a study of the implications of behavioral science research for accountability in schools, describing the ways that accountability can be broadened beyond high-stakes testing to incorporate professional accountability systems that simultaneously incentivize and support improvement in teaching.

-In related work, Gill has also conducted extensive research related to measures of school and educator performance.
+Gill has also conducted extensive research related to measures of educator performance.
 He has helped to develop and test measures of educator effectiveness based on professional practice, student feedback, and student achievement growth.
 Gill has played a key role in pioneering studies of the evaluation of school principals as well as teachers, including a study for the U.S. Department of Education to assess the validity of school principals’ contributions to student achievement growth.

 Gill’s award-winning research on homework compiles half a century of data on time spent by students and a century of debates among educators and parents.
 His research examines homework not only as a tool for promoting academic achievement but also as a means of communication from school to parents and a potential flash point for school-family conflict.